computerrock/javascript-team-toolbox/packages/tjs-template-react-app/template/README.md

 ### Getting started

-This is custom react app template you can use to quickly bootstrap new project.
+This is Formation Framework react app template you can use to quickly bootstrap new project.

 Modify `package.json` and `README.md` files  according to you project specification.
 Application specific code should be placed in `./src` folder.
 For more detailed explanation please consult `Project setup` document